-Making sauerkraut is as easy as shredding a head of cabbage.
-And its probiotic health benefits and delicious flavor will make you wonder why you didn’t do this before.
-This recipe takes under 15 minutes to put together, needs just two ingredients–cabbage and salt–and you get to have so much fun as you watch that sauerkraut bubble and come to life!
+Making homemade and probiotic sauerkraut is as easy as shredding a head of cabbage.
+And its gut-friendly health benefits and delicious flavor will make you wonder why you didn't do this before.
+This recipe takes under 15 minutes to put together, needs just two ingredients--cabbage and salt--and you get to have so much fun as you watch that sauerkraut bubble and come to life!

 I'm sharing with you today my recipe for homemade sauerkraut, a condiment that's almost always in my refrigerator because of its amazing taste and immense health benefits.

 I started making my own sauerkraut years ago, and I stuck with it because it's just so much fun to do.

 For one, it's the easiest thing anyone can make.
 All you need to do is shred cabbage, add salt, and then knead and massage the cabbage until it lets go of the juices inside it.
 It's immensely therapeutic work and once you've got the hang of it, you'll be looking forward to it.

 As your sauerkraut ferments, you will love checking on it and seeing it bubble up with life. 🙂 And after it is ready, there is so much you can do with it, besides using it as a topping for your veggie burgers and sandwiches, or stirring it into a salad.
 You can add it to dishes like mashed potatoes to make them healthier, and even some cooked foods (studies show that the benefits of probiotic foods are not altogether lost during cooking).
 If you have a salty tooth, like I do, you could even just eat it by itself.

 I've been meaning to post this sauerkraut recipe for a while, and some of you have asked for it, but I wanted to wait until I could begin a new batch so I could show you, step by step, how I make it.